 In assessing the local market capture rate for the subject resort, we first analyzed the existing competitors in the market.
 The analysis included a comparison of various attributes between the competition and the subject.
 The attributes included gaming product, size of the casino (number of positions), convenience (location/parking), atmosphere and amenities.
-The gaming product analysis considered machine and table game selection, themeing, service, and promotions.
+The gaming product analysis considered machine and table game selection, theme, service, and promotions.
 The size of the facility relates to the number of available positions and size of the casino floor.
-The convenience attribute reflects the drive-time in relation to the competition, ingress/egress and parking characteristics.
+The convenience attribute reflects the drive time in relation to the competition, ingress/egress and parking characteristics.
 Initially, these factors were assessed for each of the existing properties and weighted for importance.
 The results were calibrated to the estimated gaming revenue market share profile for the market casinos and compared to fair share.
-For this assessment, we defined fair share as an equal share based on the 9 Target Market casinos or 11.1%.
+For this assessment, size fair share is defined as gaming position market share relative to the Target Market casinos or roughly 25.5%.
+The analysis assumed that one underperforming casino in the market would close due to the magnitude of the new development.

-Next, The Innovation Group analyzed the assumed attributes of the subject development in comparison to the existing casinos, focusing again on the gaming product, size, convenience, atmosphere and amenities.
+Next, The Innovation Group analyzed the assumed attributes of the subject development in comparison to the existing casinos, focusing again on the gaming product, location, atmosphere and amenities.
 We expect the subject to compete effectively for the local market revenue.
 In terms of the gaming product, the subject casino will benefit from the ability to present a new and innovative casino design without the need to remodel an existing product.
 The subject casino will be the newest casino on the market featuring only the latest and most popular games with up-to-date technology.
 The amenity program will benefit from the experience gained in other major local markets.
 In terms of the convenience, we assumed that parking and ingress/egress would be structure to make the gaming floors easily accessible for the local market gamer segment.

-After calibrating and weighting the factors discussed above, The Innovation Group estimated that the subject development would capture 19.1% of the local market gaming revenue (2010).
-The capture rate reflects a substantial premium to fair share of 91%.
-The fair share of 10% assumes 10 market casinos including the subject.
-Therefore, based on the total local market gaming revenue of \$836.0 million exhibited above, the capture for the subject was estimated at \$159.4 million.
+After calibrating and weighting the factors discussed above, The Innovation Group estimated that the subject development would capture 30% of the local market gaming revenue (2010), a modest premium to size fair share (25%).
+We believe the premium is warranted due to the newness, quality and scope of the project relative to the competition.
+We identified several major projects in other market with similar position market share characteristics that are achieving a significant premium to fair share.
+Therefore, based on the total local market gaming revenue of \$867 million exhibited above, the capture for the subject was estimated at \$260.6 million.
 The local market gaming revenue calculation for the subject is outlined as follows:

-Subject Local Market Gaming Revenue (2010)
+Subject Local Market Gaming Revenue